The higher your credit score, the easier it will be to secure a personal, student, business loan or mortgage.

 If you are already overwhelmed with other debt, try a secured card.
 A secured card requires you to deposit a specific credit line amount into an account to “secure” trust of payment.
 Demonstrating that you are able to make purchases on your card and repay the money each month can really help you boost your credit score – even if it is your own money that you are paying back.

 Know the Difference Between a Hard and Soft Credit Inquiry

 Inquiries into your credit history could cost you valuable points.
 However, it is important to know the difference between a hard and soft pull of information.

 A hard inquiry is any time you are applying for more debt.
 This could be anything from a retail account to a mortgage loan.
 Hard inquiries can result in a 2-5 point decrease in your credit score.

 A soft inquiry on the other hand, could simply be checking your credit score online.
 There is a common misconception that soft inquiries like checking your credit score will have the same impact as hard inquiries, when in reality, soft inquiries will not result in any point deductions.
 In fact, your creditors may do routine soft inquiries for continued risk assessment in order to determine if you are eligible for a limit increase.

 Contact a Michigan Home Loan Expert for More Information

 As you can see, there are several factors that can influence your credit score.
-If you are considering applying for a mortgage but you are not sure what your credit score is or you would like more information on Michigan loan programs, contact Julie Krumholz from Main Street Bank.
+If you are considering applying for a mortgage but you are not sure what your credit score is or you would like more information on Michigan loan programs, contact Julie Krumholz from Superior National Bank.